Tampa Open

-The Tampa Open is a defunct Grand Prix affiliated men's tennis tournament played from 1981 to 1983.
-It was held in Tampa, Florida in the United States and played on outdoor hard courts from 1981 to 1982 and on indoor carpet courts in 1983.
+The Tampa Open is a defunct Grand Prix affiliated men's tennis tournament played from 1980 to 1983.
+It was held in the Tampa Bay area, Florida in the United States and played on outdoor hard courts from 1980 to 1982 and on indoor carpet courts in 1983.
+The first three editions were played at the East Lake Woodlands Golf and Country Club while the last edition was held at the USF Sun Dome.